heylucasterra/heylucasterra.github.io/src/posts/Nubank/credit-card-design.md

 <br>

 ### A path to credit for the next 50MM customers
 Nubank' credit card has been hugely successful[^1] but there's still an expressive number of applicants that weren't approved for the product.
 Since mid-2019 the largest portion of my attention has been dedicated to finding new ways of offering credit options.
-This has been a passion project of mine where I have participated in user research, helped define the product strategy and structure a number of experiments and gradually progressing towards the vision.
+This has been a passion project of mine where I have participated in user research, helped define the product strategy and structure a number of experiments that are gradually progressing towards a product focused on underserved customers.

-More recently, Rafael joined me in this adventure and we are now rolling out the first version of a credit building program — I can't tell much more than that for now!
+More recently, Rafael joined me in this adventure and we are now rolling out the first version of our credit building program — I can't tell much more than that for now!
 We expect to onboard millions of Latin Americans to Nubank and provide them healthier tools to (re)build and use credit.

 ![First release of our path to credit program · by me and Rafael](/images/Building-credit-by-Rafael.png)